progmaticltd/homebox/README.md

 - Install some required packages.
 - Install a simple LDAP server (openLDAP).
 - Create a valid certificate, and activate TLS authentication for the LDAP server.
+- Create a password policy, and activate password encryption overlays in the LDAP server.
 - Create the user and group accounts in the directory.
 - Integrate the LDAP accounts into the system using pam_ldap and nslcd (optional).
 - Install Postfix mail transfer agent, with a dedicted SSL certificate.